epcervantes7/btmorphmirror/docs/tutorial.rst

 This is a brief, hands-on tutorial explaining how to use btmorph to load SWC files, analyse them by computing morphometric measures and compare morphologies to one another.
 A short description is also provided on how to use btmorph in further scripting.

 We recommend to use IPython.
-In a terminal type, change to the ``examples`` directory and type ``ipython --pylab -i``.
+In a terminal type, change to the :code:`examples` directory and type :code:`ipython --pylab -i`.
 Then, you can either type the command in the listings below or directly copy them.
-Copy and pasting of the code snippets can be done by copying them and typing into the ipython prompt ``%paste`` `(Magic functions) <http://ipython.org/ipython-doc/rel-1.1.0/interactive/tutorial.html>`_.
+Copy and pasting of the code snippets can be done by copying them and typing into the ipython prompt :code:`%paste` `(Magic functions) <http://ipython.org/ipython-doc/rel-1.1.0/interactive/tutorial.html>`_.

 .. note:: Make use of "magic functions" in IPython.
 Copy the code from this pages and type ``%paste`` in the IPython session.
 All code will be pasted with correct layout and directly executed.

 Analyzing morphometric data
 ---------------------------

-This tutorial assumes you are in the ``examples`` directory of the btmorph package.
+This tutorial assumes you are in the :code:`examples` directory of the btmorph package (ath the top level, issue :code:`cd examples`).
 Several exemplar SWC files are contained in the package [#f1]_.
 ::

   import btmorph